RupertDodkins/options_backtest/README.md

+# Options Backtest

+A tool to implement and backtest options strategies on simulated or historical data using QuantConnect

-# Installation
+## Installation

 `pip install -e .`

-# Linking to QuantConnect
+## Linking to QuantConnect
 Based of these instructions
 https://www.quantconnect.com/docs/v2/lean-cli/projects/libraries/project-libraries